GitLeeRepo/C_ProgrammingNotes/gnuDebuggerNotes.md

 # Command Line Args

 * **gdb progname** - launch with the executable name to debug.
-Make sure the executable was complile/assembled with the **-g** flag to include debugging information (symbolic names, etc)
+Make sure the executable was compile/assembled with the **-g** flag to include debugging information (symbolic names, etc)
-* **gdb --args progname arg1 arg2 ...** - launch with command line arguements for progname
+* **gdb --args progname arg1 arg2 ...** - launch with command line arguments for progname

 # Commands in the debugger